 Author Dave Schwensen brings the excitement of Beatlemania!

 Author Dave Schwensen offers three unique presentations designed to take your audience on an insightful and fun pop culture journey down the long and winding road to the 1960s and the excitement of Beatlemania.
-Each program length can be up to one hour, includes rare concert films, a generous amount of humor (after all, Dave is a comedy coach for The Improv comedy clubs!) and an ever-growing display of Beatles memorabilia available for viewing before and after the presentation.
+Each program length can be up to one hour, includes rare concert films, a generous amount of humor (after all, Dave is a comedy coach for The Funny Bone and The Improv comedy clubs) and an optional ever-growing display of Beatles memorabilia available for viewing before and after the presentation.

 Presentations can be customized to fit your programming schedule, meeting theme, specific academic departments or event by placing an emphasis on audience interests.
 Focus points can include pop culture and history, music from the 1960’s, the influence The Beatles had on the American Baby Boomer Generation, or the beginning of 1960’s stadium rock concerts and the fan experience.